 Assisting high net worth individuals to gain New Zealand visas under the Investor 1 and Investor 2 immigration regimes and then procure property and business assets and set up new businesses.

-Advising trustees, lawyers, accountants, directors and financial institutions in the governance and administration of trusts and compliance with regulatory regimes such as Foreign Account Tax Compliance (FATCA), Common Reporting Standard (CRS), Foreign Trust Disclosure and Anti-Money Laundering (AML) and Countering Financing of Terrorism (CFT).
+Advising trustees, lawyers, accountants, directors and financial institutions in the governance and administration of trusts and compliance with regulatory regimes such as FATCA, CRS, Foreign Trust Disclosure and AML/CFT.

 Resolving conflict and other issues relating to trusts through court proceedings or by alternative methods.

 Henry Brandts-Giesen, Partner and Head of Private Wealth at Kensington Swan regularly writes White Papers relevant to the New Zealand private wealth sector.